WebberZone/better-search/readme.txt

 == Upgrade Notice ==

-= 3.0.3 =
+= 3.1.0 =
-Major upgrade.
-PHP 5.x support dropped.
-Review your settings on upgrade.
-Check the release post on https://webberzone.com
+Check the Changelog or release post on https://webberzone.com for complete details